 How to Save on Home Repairs

 Get free DIY advice.
 Go to youtube.com and type in “askthebuilder” for how-to videos on simple procedures, like replacing a faucet or a light fixture.
-See 8 Projects to Leave to the Pros to help you decide if you should take on a project.
+See when to do it yourself when to hire a pro to help you decide if you should take on a project.

 Be flexible.
 "Ask a tradesman if he has a hole in his schedule, then inquire about a discount if you book during that time," says Amy Matthews, a licensed contractor and the host of Sweat Equity, on the DIY Network.